 My husband bought me these tablets (that is true love, you guys), which took off years-old coffee stains from my bottle like a charm.

-Phew, who knew there was so much to say about cleaning water bottles?!
+Phew, that’s all!
+(Who knew there was so much to say about cleaning water bottles?!)
 Tell me, do you have tips that I missed?
 And other tips that have helped you BYOB consistently?